 I would recommend making your Facebook page private once you begin to think that a divorce is upcoming.
 Your standing orders or temporary orders may prevent you from outright deleting your profile in any post you have made during the case.
 But putting yourself into the private mode or preventing other people from accessing your information may at least be a temporary wall against snooping by your spouse or their attorney.
 You can always wait to post on social media until your divorce is over.
 Finding another outlet for frustration during a divorce, as an exercise, would be more productive than going online to post updates about your case.

 You do not need to be intimidated or scared of Internet usage during your divorce.
 Your spouse probably isn't snooping or spying on every move you make regarding computer use.
 However, that does not mean that your spouse isn't among the few that engage in suspicious online behavior in snooping.
-That also doesn't mean that you are online behavior can't be legitimately used against you in your divorce.
+That also doesn't mean that online behavior can't be legitimately used against you in your divorce.
 For that reason, I always recommend that discretion be used one performing online activity during your divorce.
-Secondly, I recommend speaking to an experienced family law attorney if you suspect that your spouse is spying on you.
+Secondly, I recommend speaking to an experienced family law attorney if you suspect your spouse is spying on you.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan